ND-HowardGroup/Application-Specific-Super-resolution/README.md

 # Super-resolution CNN based on DenseED blocks
-This repository includes the code used for the geenration of super-resolution of microscopy images training using the small data (ultra-small training dataset and really useful for biomedical applications like X-ray, MRI and in vivo imaging).
+This repository includes the code used for the geenration of super-resolution of microscopy images training using the small data (a small training dataset and really useful for biomedical applications like X-ray, MRI and in vivo imaging).

+Datasets:
+1. W2S dataset (open-source dataset)
+2. BPAE dataset (custom-built two-photon microscopy)

 Diffraction-limited image: (BPAE sample from test dataset: FOV8)